hiulian69/Bank_Churn_Prediction/README.md

 Detailed description with all of the features is found in the document "Models"

-## Understanding the Data: Read data, visualize, basic statistics
+## Understanding the Data: Read data, visualize, basic statistics, Feature Analysis

 The first step was to get a better understanding of out dataset.
 We performed some descriptive statistics, identified which variables are continues and categorical, as well as checking for missing data.